ScaleChain/scalechain/data/docs/design/net-layer.md

 Source.queue materializes SourceQueue, but not sure if it is thread-safe.
 Because it is not sure, we won't choose this option.

-### Option 3 : Implement SourceGraph that materializes ConcurrentLinkedQueue
+### Option 3 : Implement SourceGraph that materializes LinkedBlockingQueue

 We will create a ConcurrentQueueSource, which create a Source[T, ConcurrentQueueSource[T]].
 Multiple threads can pass items to the materialized queue.